frc3602/2026-rebuilt/src/main/java/frc/team3602/robot/14MARCHREADME.md

   `Vision/Right/TranslationErrorMeters` stay reasonable during normal driving
 - Robot pose on the dashboard changes smoothly instead of snapping repeatedly
 - Covering one camera still allows the other camera to be selected when valid
+- Turret aiming continues to work from field pose even though there is no turret-mounted Limelight

 ### Autonomous Commands